 Manufacturers are also improving their products, adding more features.
-Just compare a 2020 car to that 1980 car.
-The 2020 car does not weigh any more (it probably weighs less), so by this rough measure the present-day car does not use more commodities than the 1980 car.
-However, a much greater quantity of other ingredients go into it, such as engineering labor and manufacturing tools.
+Just compare a 2020 car to a 1980 car.
+The 2020 car does not weigh any more (it probably weighs less), so by this rough measure, the present-day car does not use more commodities than the 1980 car.
+However, a much greater quantity of other ingredients goes into it, such as engineering labor and manufacturing tools.

-Meanwhile, regulators and taxinators are fighting this relentless drive to reduce ingredients and hence costs, by force the inclusion of more and more useless ingredients.
+Meanwhile, regulators and taxinators are fighting this relentless drive to reduce ingredients and hence costs, by forcing the inclusion of more and more useless ingredients.

 The Simon-Ehrlich bet hinged on the proportion of the cost of consumer goods that comes from the raw commodity ingredient cost relative to the other ingredients including useless ingredients.